wlsf82/crypto-price-tracker/README.md

 3. View real-time data for all selected cryptocurrencies in individual cards
 4. Use the "Update Data" button to refresh all comparison data simultaneously
 5. Switch back to "Single View" to focus on one cryptocurrency at a time

+### 🏆 All-Time High (ATH) Tracking

+The app tracks and displays the all-time high price for each cryptocurrency:

+- **Initial ATH Values**: Each cryptocurrency starts with hardcoded initial ATH values:
+  - Bitcoin (BTC): $124,290.93
+  - Ethereum (ETH): $4,953.73
+  - Solana (SOL): $293.31
+- **Automatic Updates**: When a cryptocurrency's price exceeds its current ATH, the new high is automatically recorded
+- **Persistent Storage**: ATH values are stored in browser localStorage and persist across sessions
+- **Visual Feedback**: When a new ATH is reached:
+  - The ATH value flashes with a golden animation
+  - A celebration notification (🎉) appears announcing the new record
+- **Display Locations**: ATH is displayed in:
+  - **Single View**: In the Market Statistics section alongside 24h high/low
+  - **Comparison View**: In each cryptocurrency card for easy side-by-side comparison
+- **Independent Tracking**: Each cryptocurrency maintains its own ATH independently

+The ATH feature helps users track significant price milestones and understand the historical context of current prices.

 ## 🚀 Deployment